-• Fear of large punitive damage awards, such as the Bullock case in California in October 2002, in which a jury awarded \$28 billion to the plaintiff8, may motivate the industry to alter its behaviour.
-That alteration of behaviour could include: less deceptive marketing, an end to outrageous claims that second-hand smoke isn't harmful, more above-board lobbying practices;

-- Concern about product liability awards is frequently cited by manufacturers of other products as reasons for including graphic warnings, altering product designs, or even withholding particularly dangerous products from the market; - "Voluntary" changes to date have been modest and mostly cosmetic, but movement is noticeable.
+Fear of large punitive damage awards, such as the 2002 Bullock case in California, in which a jury awarded \$28 billion to the plaintiff, may motivate the industry to alter its behaviour.
+The industry could change its behaviour by: engaging in less deceptive marketing, ending its outrageous claims that second-hand smoke isn't harmful, making its lobbying practices more transparent.
+Concern about product liability awards is frequently cited by manufacturers of other products, for example, as reasons for including graphic warnings, altering product designs, or even withholding particularly dangerous products from the market.
+"Voluntary" changes to date by the industry have been modest and mostly cosmetic, but movement is noticeable.